Right Arrow

 Scenario: A teacher is injured breaking up a hallway fight between students during a passing period.

-How video intelligence helps: AI-enabled cameras detect aggressive behavior and crowd surges in real time, alerting staff early to escalating situations.
+How video analytics help: AI-enabled cameras detect behaviors like running or crowding, alerting staff to escalating situations.
 Reviewing footage aids in incident investigations, supports fair disciplinary action, and helps schools target supervision to high-risk zones.

-Root Causes & Impact: Struck-by injuries stem from falling equipment, overloaded shelves, and poorly managed storage—especially in labs and workshops.
-These incidents make up over 8% of serious injuries (Source: OSHA Injury Summary, 2025) and can lead to fractures, lacerations, and even amputations.
+Root Causes & Impact: Struck-by injuries stem from overloaded shelves, and poorly managed storage—especially in labs and workshops.
+These incidents can lead to fractures, lacerations, and even amputations.

-How video intelligence helps: Cameras can monitor for unsafe storage and high-traffic congestion.
-Video analytics help identify patterns—like repeated near-misses in certain classrooms—so schools can update storage protocols and prevent future accidents.
+How video intelligence helps: Cameras can monitor for high-traffic congestion using crowding detection.
+Reviewing video footage helps identify patterns—like repeated accidents in certain classrooms—so schools can update storage protocols and mitigate future accidents.

 Scenario: A custodian suffers skin burns from a cleaning chemical after failing to wear gloves, and the lack of a nearby safety data sheet (SDS) delays treatment.

 Root Causes & Impact: Improper handling of chemicals in labs and during cleaning is a persistent risk.
-One-third of schools lack easy access to Safety Data Sheets in work areas (Source: NIOSH School Chemical Safety Audit, 2024), and PPE compliance is inconsistent.
+In some cases, schools may lack easy access to Safety Data Sheets in work areas, and PPE compliance can be unreliable.
 These exposures can cause burns, respiratory issues, and, in rare cases, hospitalization.

-How video intelligence helps: Video analytics can flag missing PPE and monitor compliance with lab safety protocols.
-Reviewing incident footage helps identify gaps in training and ensures corrective actions are taken, supporting both prevention and regulatory compliance.
+How video intelligence helps: Video footage can be reviewed to verify PPE use and monitor compliance with lab safety protocols.
+Reviewing incident footage helps identify gaps in training and helps confirm follow-up actions are taken, supporting both risk reduction and regulatory compliance.

 Injury Type